 For more than 30 years, Dave Weckl has developed and maintained a reputation as one of the great living drummers.
 For this, he has received numerous accolades and honors.

 Born in St. Louis Missouri, January 8th, 1960, Dave started playing drums around the age of 8.

 During his high school years, Dave received many awards from the NAJE (National Association of Jazz Educators) for outstanding performances in his high school's competition-winning jazz band.
 He was involved with numerous local groups from a very young age while studying with St. Louis-area teachers Bob Matheny and Joe Buerger.

 At age 16, Dave began to work professionally with local pop and jazz groups.
 In 1979, he moved to the East coast to study music at the University of Bridgeport in Connecticut.
-At just 19 years of age, Dave was getting recognized.

 In 1985, Michael Brecker suggested to Chick Corea that he look into Dave's services for his new Elektric Band.
 That was the beginning of a seven year relationship with both the Elektric and Akoustic Bands, where nine recordings and three videos were produced, including a Grammy for the first Akoustic Band release.